GoekeLab/bambu/README.md

 **quantData**:  This is the summerized experiement output from the Read Class Assignment step<br/>

-**clusters**:  This is an optional argument which is either a path to a csv containing the barcode to cluster assignments or a list<br/>
+**clusters**:  This is an optional argument which is either a path to a csv containing the barcode to cluster assignments or a CharacterList which can be produced using the code below.<br/>

 **opt.em = list(degradationBias=FALSE)**: We recommend including this argument if you are doing barcode level EM quantification to greatly improve runtime with only a small reduction in quantification accuracy.